Captain America: Home of the Brave

 “Let me tell you why I admire Mae,” the African American says to Captain America.
 “Because she’s right.
 The only way anything is going to change is if the law is forced to treat black people the same as everybody else.
 Forced.
 Down here, the law beats us.
 The law kills us.”

 Fannie Lou Hamer was the daughter of sharecroppers who began working in the cotton fields of Alabama during the 1920s.
 By the time the Civil Rights Movement of the 1950s and 1960s emerged, she was tired of the segregation and racism of the Deep South and attended a Student Nonviolent Coordinating Committee (SNCC) meeting in 1962.
-Civil rights activist James Forman explained at the meeting that if enough African Americans registered to vote, change would follow.
+Civil rights activist James Forman told those present that if enough African Americans registered to vote, change would follow.

 Hamer immediately volunteered to register but was unable to pass the civics exam.
 When she returned to her small shack on the plantation where she had labored for eighteen years, she was told by the owner to withdraw her registration or she would be thrown off the land.
 She chose the latter.
 The following year, Fannie Lou Hamer was arrested while sitting at an all-white lunch counter and then beaten relentlessly in her jail cell.
 She not only persevered, but quickly became a powerful voice within the Civil Rights Movement.